-Grade Appeal Ploicy
+Grade Appeal Policy

-A student who has evidence he or she has been assigned a grade in a capriciou, prejudicial, or arbitrary manner may appeal the assigned grade by following the procedures listed below.
+A student who has evidence he or she has been assigned a grade in a capricious, prejudicial, or arbitrary manner may appeal the assigned grade by following the procedures listed below.
 These procedures must be initiated no later than two weeks after the beginning of the subsequent academic semester (or term).
-Before appealing to the Grade Appeals Committee and within four weeks from the beginning of that semester (or term), the student must complete a form obtained from the Academic Dean's office with the signatures of all persons mentioned in Steps 1 - 3 of the Grade Appeals Policy to show that he or she followed these steps.

-- 1. The student should first discusss the grade in question with the instructor involved and document the outcomes of this meeting.
-Although this first step is highly encouraged, if the student feels uncomfortable discussing the grade with his / her instructor, the student can initiate the grade appeal process with his / her advisor. - 2.
-If not satisfied with the outcome of the discussion with the instructor involved, the student should discuss and document the situation with his / her advisor.
-If the advisor deems it appropriate, he or she may discuss the matter with the instructor. - 3.
-If still not satisfied, the student should refer the matter to the Academic Dean, who may request a meeting of the student, the instructor, and, at the discretion of the student, the student's advisor. - 4.
-If the matter remains unresolved, the student may then appeal the case to the Grade Appeals Committee (faculty members of the Judicial Committee) by written request to the Academic Dean.
-The Committee, the faculty member, and the student in question each may be represented by a non-voting faculty member of their choosing. - 5.
-The prescribed procedures of the Grade Appeals Committee are on file in the office of the Academic Dean.
-Before any hearing is undertaken, the Committee's chairperson will verify that the procedures described in Steps 1-3 have been followed and that all parties involved understand the procedures that will be used during the hearing. - 6.
-The findings and judgements of the Grade Appeals Committee will be communicated to the instructor and the student involved.
-The Committee will inform the Academic Dean of the nature of the findings and judgements.
-The Academic Dean will, in turn, instruct the Office of the Registar to make any necessary changes.
+1. The student should first discuss the grade in question with the instructor involved and document the outcomes of this meeting.
+Although this first step is highly encouraged, if the student feels uncomfortable discussing the grade with his / her instructor, the student can discuss the matter with his/her advisor.

+- 2. If not satisfied, the student should refer the matter to the Academic Dean, who will seek to mediate the matter.
+The dean will request a meeting of the student, the instructor, and, at the discretion of the student, the student's advisor. - 3.
+If the mediation is unsuccessful, the student may appeal the case to the Judicial Committee by written request to the Academic Dean.
+Within four weeks from the beginning of that semester (or term), the student must complete a form obtained from the Academic Dean's office with the signatures of all persons mentioned in Steps 1 2 of the Grade Appeals Policy to show that he or she followed these steps.
+The Academic Dean will refer the case, along with all relevant documentation, to the Judicial Committee. - 4.
+The Judicial Committee's chairperson will schedule a hearing on the case.
+Prior to the hearing, the Judicial Committee's chairperson will verify that the procedures described in Steps 1-3 have been followed and that all parties involved understand the purpose of the hearing, which is to determine whether a grade has been assigned in a capricious, prejudicial, or arbitrary manner. - 5.
+The Judicial Committee will conduct a hearing with the student and the faculty member to adjudicate the matter.
+The faculty member and the student in question each may be represented by a non-voting faculty member of their choosing. - 6.
+The findings and judgements of the Judicial Committee will be communicated to the Academic Dean, the instructor and the student involved.
+If a grade needs to be changed, the Academic Dean will confer with the instructor and inform the Registrar's Office.
 Since the purpose of the Committee is to review charges of capricious, arbitrary, or prejudicial grading, and since such review is not an infringement on an instructor's academic freedom, the judgement of the Committee is final. - 7.
-All records of the proceedings and decisions of the Grade Appeals Committee are kept on file in the Office of the Academic Dean.
+All records of the proceedings and decisions of the Judicial Committee are kept on file in the Office of the Academic Dean.